Costco Travel sells vacation packages exclusively to Costco members.

 Costco travel operates in the vacation packages, cruises and theme parks market.
 While they are the leader in cruises and theme park tickets, the vacation packages get stiff competition from other players like Expedia.

-While Costco Travel’s pricing is exceptional, the website doesn’t really inspire people to book those deals.
-Also, there are traditionally a lot of questions Costco members have around these offers.
-How do we make sure we address those answers and reduce the call volume to their support center?
-Design a website experience that better communicates the value of CostcoTravel’s vacation packages and increase conversions on all platforms
+How do you inspire people to book with us and make sure we address customer’s answers while at the same time reduce the call volume to their support center?
+Design a website experience that inspires and better communicates the content and value of CostcoTravel’s vacation packages.

-We asked ourselves, how can we get Costco members to see the value of these packaged deals and get inspired?
+I asked myself, how can we get Costco members to see the value of these packaged deals and get inspired?

-Since the scope of the project limited us to vision and execution, we took to low cost, high yield guerilla research methods and interviewed several Costco employees who were in direct contact with their membership, among those interviewed were customer service staff.
-We asked them what questions they usually get from their members.
+Since the scope of the project were limited to vision and execution, I took to low cost, high yield guerilla research methods and interviewed several Costco employees who were in direct contact with their membership, among those interviewed were customer service staff.
+We asked them what questions they usually got from their members.

-By concisely communicating the unique selling points of the package and being upfront about restrictions, we changed the conversation that members would have with their customer representatives from questions that weren’t answered on the website to questions that could lead to value adds.
+By concisely communicating the unique selling points of the package and being upfront about details and restrictions, I changed the conversation between customers and customer representatives from questions that weren’t answered on the website to questions that could lead to value adds.

-We proposed to take away key roadblocks in the user flow, especially on check-out where previously we saw the biggest drop off rate.
+I also proposed to take away key roadblocks in the user flow, especially on check-out where previously we saw a big drop off rate.
+What I advocated for to the client was to move the check out later in the sales funnel, when the customer was more committed to buy.